 Chimneys were invented in northern Europe in the 11th or 12th century and largely fixed the problem of smoke, more reliably venting it outside.
 They made it possible to give the fireplace a draft, and also made it possible to put fireplaces in multiple rooms in buildings conveniently.
 They did not come into general use immediately, however, as they were expensive to build and maintain.

-The Aesthetic movement of the 1870s and 1880s took on a more traditional spectra based on stone and deflected unnecessary ornamentation.
-Rather it relied on simple designs with little unnecessary ornamentation.
-In the 1890s, the Aesthetic movement gave way to the Arts and Crafts movement, where the emphasis was still placed on providing quality stone.
-Stone fireplaces at this time were a symbol of prosperity, which to some degree is still the notion today.
+The Aesthetic movement of the 1870s and 1880s favoured a more traditional look based on stone, with simple designs and limited ornamentation.
+In the 1890s, the Aesthetic movement gave way to the Arts and Crafts movement, which still emphasized quality stone and practical features.
+Stone fireplaces at this time were a symbol of prosperity, as to some degree they remain today.

 Over time, the purpose of fireplaces has changed from one of necessity to one of visual interest.[5]
 Early ones were more fire pits than modern fireplaces.
 They were used for warmth on cold days and nights, as well as for cooking.
 They also served as a gathering place within the home.
 These fire pits were usually centered within a room, allowing more people to gather around it.